Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Experiments

-We analyze the performance of the intermediate layers and validate how our proposed hierarchical aggregation strategy benefits the representation.
+We analyze the performance of the intermediate layers and validate how our proposed hierarchical alignment strategy benefits the representation.
 Except for the last layers of stage 4, we also explicitly pull similar samples in earlier layers such as stage 2 and stage 3.
 Table \ref{tab: mulhead} shows the linear classification accuracy of each stage, it can be shown that pulling similar samples in the shallow layers consistently increases its discrimination power, especially for stage 3, \emph{e.g.,} the accuracy increased by $3.3\%$, from $60.7\%$ to $64.0\%$.
 The performance gain is relatively small in stage 2, partially because the representation in this stage is too low-level, and is hard for global representation.
 We also note that the performance of the last layers is not significantly affected by penalizing the shallow layer.
 However, We find that better separability in the shallow layers is beneficial for fine-tuning $1\%$ labels, the accuracy increased by $1.4\%$ when introducing shallow pulling.
-The advantages of increased representation of shallow layers can be also validated by the downstream detection and segmentation tasks, as shown in Table \ref{tab: coco_detec} and Table \ref{tab: coco_seg}.
+The advantages of increased representation of shallow layers can be also validated by the downstream detection and segmentation tasks, as shown in Table \ref{tab: coco_detec}.
+We also compare the linear classification accuracy of different methods at intermediate layers, as shown in Fig. \ref{fig:inter_layer}

-\paragraph{Compare with MoCo for Different Training Epochs.} In our methods, there are multiple queries during each forward-backward propagation, \emph{i.e.,} $\mathbf{x_a}$, $\mathbf{x_p}$, and mixed sample $\hat{x}$, which is unfair to compare with other methods that only have one query.
-In order to inspect whether the performance gain is mainly from enlarging the batch size of the query, we compare with MoCo v2 results with more training epochs.
-As shown in Fig. \ref{fig:diff_epoch}, with 200 training epochs, our method outperforms moco v2 with 600 epochs by $1.1\%$ and even better than moco v2 with 800 epochs.
-This demonstrates the effectiveness of pulling semantically similar samples and the performance improvement is not simply from increasing the batch size of positive samples.

-\paragraph{Visualization of Feature Representation} We visualize the last embedding feature to better understand the semantic aggregation properties of the proposed method.
-Specifically, we randomly choose 10 classes from the validation set and provide the \textit{t-sne} visualization of feature representation, supervised training and MoCo v2.
-As shown in Fig.~\ref{t-sne}, the same color denotes features with the same label.
-It can be shown that HSA presents higher aggregation property comparing with MoCo, and the fully supervised learned representation reveals the highest aggregation due to it makes use of image labels.